moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 {: #warpmedia-catalog-body title="WARP Media Format CATALOG body"}

 * Media format type: this MUST hold the value 0x001 (see {{IANA}}).

-* version: this MUST be
+* Version: this MUST be the version of WMF to which the media packaging and catalog serialization conforms.

 * Track count:
 The number of tracks described by the catalog.
 A catalog SHOULD describe at least 1 track.